pongib/365DaysOfLearning/README.md

 * Mistake about not print at last or ask for value of variable that operate but didn't assign.

 **Thoughts**: I found new course that associate level I will learn this course before go to Datacamp.

+## Day 82: Mar 22, 2020

+**TIL**: Learn lambda on associate course.
+* Lambda it like anonymous function that take argument and execute one expression.
+* Map, Filter, Reduce is higher order fuction.
+* HOC is function that take function as argument and return function.
+* Reduce is not build in it need to import form functools.

+**Thoughts**: This time I use schedule for management my learning time I hope it will be good.